TULiberalArts/Political-Science/pages/undergradaute.md

 **Comparative Politics** focuses on the study of governments outside of the United States, with an eye to comparing how different political systems affect political outcomes.
 Topics include the study of political and economic institutions as well as mass political behavior across different contexts.

-**International Relations** studies how nation states interact in the global system.
+**International Relations** explores how nation states interact in the global system.
 Topics include the study of international conflict and the role that international institutions play in shaping the behavior of nation states.

 **Political Theory** is concerned with theoretically evaluating how individuals behave and ought to behave in a collective polity.
-Political theorists bring precision to fundamental, yet contested, key political concepts, such as freedom, equality, democracy, and justice.
+Political theorists bring precision to fundamental, yet contested, key political concepts, such as freedom, equality, democracy and justice.

 The Political Science Department’s faculty conduct research in these areas and offer classes that relate to their research specialties and current issues and controversies.